COVID-19 SA Border Information for Essential Travellers

 Please note - A Rail worker entering from interstate must apply for border crossing as a Commercial, Freight and Transport worker

 Medicare Rebate for Freight Operators

 The Australian Government announced a $2 billion extension in funding for Medicare-subsidised telehealth and pathology services for a further six months, to 31 March 2021.
 This includes an extension to the Medicare rebate for asymptomatic testing of freight operators at private COVID‑19 testing clinics.
 The Medicare item has been expanded to include testing of rail crew.

 The 18 September 2020, update of the Medicare Benefits Scheme is available at: www.mbsonline.gov.au/internet/mbsonline/publishing.nsf/Content/news-200901

 To register for automatic email updates, please enter your details here.

-If you have an enquiry, please email DPTI.OutbreakResponseCoordinator@sa.gov.au.
+If you have a query relating to an Essential Worker, please email DIT.OutbreakResponseCoordinator@sa.gov.au.